Montana Rail Link Park

 The sale and donation by Montana Rail Link of the 12 acres will allow the City to fill in the last missing link in the Bitterroot Trail between downtown Missoula and Hamilton, and build a park at the junction of two neighborhoods that have a shortage of open space and parks.
 In addition, the railroad has agreed to support a bicycle-pedestrian railroad crossing at Central Avenue, adjacent to the new park, supporting citizen goals for active transportation, connectivity, access and parkland service.

 Development of MRA Park is funded primarily by Tax Increment Financing (TIF) through the Missoula Redevelopment Agency.
-Projects financed with TIF funds do not affect property taxes and aren't paid for by the City's general fund.
+Projects financed with TIF funds do not affect property taxes and are not paid for by the City's general fund.
 TIF is a redevelopment tool that allows cities, through the creation of special districts (urban renewal districts), to make public improvements within those districts that improve the quality of life and generate private-sector investment.

 At the creation of an urban renewal district, the tax base is “frozen” at the pre-district level.
 Property taxes continue to be paid at the base level, but taxes derived from increases in assessed values in that district (the tax increment) resulting from new development are reinvested in the district to leverage future growth.
-For more information about TIF, please contact Annette Marchesseault, MRA Project Manager/Redevelopment Specialist,
+For more information about TIF, please email Annette Marchesseault, MRA Project Manager/Redevelopment Specialist, 406-552-6158.

 Parks construction will also be partially funded by City impact fees and a wood-waste reclamation grant from the Montana DNRC.

 For more information on the park and trail projects, please email Neil Miner, Parks and Trails Design /Development Manager, 552-6264.
 Please see Related Documents below.